AKSW/kisumu/README.md

 # Kisumu

+> [!WARNING]
+>
+> This project is still under development, the interface are unstable and might break in future versions.

 A simple cli in front of [Jinja RDF](https://github.com/AKSW/jinja-rdf) to render a template + an RDF graph -> a static document.

 > [!NOTE]